marcellogalhardo/kotlin-fixture/README.md

 These are the list of well known issues with Kotlin.Fixture.

 - Abstract Classes: if not registered a custom abstract type, Kotlin.Fixture will throw "AbstractClassNotSupportedException"

-- Nullability: by default, any reference that can be null will be null.